shayalieb/bootstrap-pokedex/README.md

 Linters:
 ESlint

-for more info i can be contacted at: shayalieberman@gmail.com
+for more info I can be contacted at: shayalieberman@gmail.com